 If out of range, readings display format will change to white on black.

 - 1. Check connection cable between pressure sensor and peripheral board and/or barrier if applicable. - 2.
-If the interconnecting cable is OK, replace pressure sensor
+If interconnecting cable OK, replace pressure sensor

 11.9.12 BEKA display shows FAILURE status